deepstne/website/pages/creative.md

 The sandbox is open to the public and no member application is necessary.
 On the Creative server you may run `/public` or `/sandbox` in order to access the world.

 ### Rhodesia
-"Rhodesia" is the name we've given to our superflat, member-only city build world for the seriously creative.
+We call our superflat, member-only city build world "Rhodesia" that is designed for the seriously creative.
 Our members can establish towns, cities and settlements with no restrictions from us as long as it keeps in line with our rules.
 There isn't a protection plugin, claims system or restricted areas.

 #### How do I access Rhodesia?
 You must have applied and been approved for membership before being able to access Rhodesia.
 Once approved, on the Creative server you may run `/private` or `/rhodesia` in order to access the world.